infracost/docs/docs/features/environment_variables.md

 ### INFRACOST_TERRAFORM_CLOUD_HOST
 For Terraform Enterprise users, used to override the default `app.terraform.io` backend host.

+### INFRACOST_TERRAFORM_SOURCE_MAP

+Accepts a comma separated list of `source=dest` pairs, and replaces any matched source URL value found in Terraform `module` or Terragrunt `terraform` blocks.
+This is useful when you have module URLs that are referenced in your infra-as-code repos one way (e.g. using a private URL), but they should use a different URL when Infracost runs them (e.g. using a public URL).
+See [this docs section](/docs/features/terraform_modules/#source-map) for more details.

 ### INFRACOST_PARALLELISM
 If using multiple projects using a [config_file](/docs/features/config_file) this limits the number of projects processed in parallel.
 By default the parallelization level is set to 4×CPU count but capped at 16.
 To help with debugging set this to `1` so that the projects are processed synchronously.